bcgov/bcdg/docs/welcome-to-bc-gov.md

 # Welcome to the B.C. government

-There are a plethora of things to consider when developing apps for Government.
+There are a plethora of things to consider when developing apps for [core government](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/ministries).
 This list will hopefully get you started on the right foot.

 ## Five quick things to get you started